nickmalleson/nickmalleson.github.io/publications.md

 ### <a name="workingpapers"></a>Working Papers, Pre-Prints and Others

+Neto-Bradley, A., **N. Malleson**, P. Ternes, R. Choudhary (2021) Why people in some parts of England pay far more than others to heat their homes. _The Conversation_.
+Published 29 November 2021, 3.40pm GMT.
+Available online: [https://theconversation.com/why-people-in-some-parts-of-england-pay-far-more-than-others-to-heat-their-homes-172559](https://theconversation.com/why-people-in-some-parts-of-england-pay-far-more-than-others-to-heat-their-homes-172559)

 **Malleson, N.**, Kevin Minors, Le-Minh Kieu, Jonathan A. Ward, Andrew A. West, Alison Heppenstall (2019) Simulating Crowds in Real Time with Agent-Based Modelling and a Particle Filter. _Preprint_: [arXiv:1909.09397 [cs.MA]](https://arxiv.org/abs/1909.09397).